sairum/ncbiquery/README.md

     <Id>936252832</Id>
     </IdList>
   <TranslationSet>
   ...
 </eSearchResult>
 ```

-With this list (936254122, 936253636, 936253006, and 936252832), a second call to GenBank REST API using the *efetch* endpoint, is done to retrieve the records themselves.
+With this list (936254122, 936253636, 936253006, and 936252832), a second call to NCBI's REST API using the *efetch* endpoint is done to retrieve the records themselves.
 The new query should be:

 ```
 https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=nuccore&id=936254122,936253636,936253006,936252832&retmax=20&rettype=gb&retmode=xml